Hard Worldbuilding vs Soft Worldbuilding: What's the Difference?

 The appeal of hard worldbuilding is clarity and payoff.
 When the reader understands the system, they can predict, theorize, and feel satisfied when the rules are used cleverly.

 Hard worldbuilding also gives you reliability for stakes.
-If the reader knows magic costs blood, then every time someone casts a spell, there is tension.
+If the reader knows magic costs blood, every spell cast creates tension.

 The rules create automatic drama because the audience understands the consequences before the character even acts.